 Diverse Minds Seminar

-The Diverse Minds seminar series is a campus-wide program* that aims to provide a platform for distinguished speakers from a diversity of backgrounds to share their science and personal journey into science with the Caltech Community.
+The Diverse Minds seminar series is a campus-wide program that aims to provide a platform for distinguished speakers from a diversity of backgrounds to share their science and personal journey into science with the Caltech Community.
 These seminars aim to educate, inspire, and initiate purposeful discussion.
 Caltech recognizes that diverse perspectives and experiences benefit everyone and by intentionally inviting speakers from underrepresented and underserved backgrounds Caltech can continue to cultivate a community that values equity, inclusion, and embraces the power of diversity in STEM.
-Dr. Dzirasa is hosted by the Chen Institute for Neuroscience.